 The discussion set forth herein assumes that the Junior Subordinated Debentures will be classified as indebtedness for United States federal income tax purposes.
 If, however, the Internal Revenue Service were to assert successfully that, under current law, the Junior Subordinated Debentures should be classified as equity (rather than indebtedness) of the Company for such purpose (or if the Junior Subordinated Debentures were classified as equity under the Administration's Proposal discussed above), the income derived by Non-United States Holders on the Capital Securities (or the Junior Subordinated Debentures) would be characterized as dividend (rather than interest) income to the extent of the Company's current and accumulated earnings and profits.
 Dividend income is not eligible for the "portfolio interest" exception described in (a) above.
-Consequently, in this instance, Non-United States Holders would be subject to a 30% United States federal withholding tax on the gross income derived by a Non-United States Holder on the Capital Securities (or the Junior Subordinated Debentures) unless a reduction or elimination of such tax was available under an applicable United States tax treaty or such income was effectively connected with a trade or business carried on in the United States by such Non-United States Holder.
+Consequently, in this instance, Non-United States Holders would be subject to a 30% United States Holder on the Capital Securities (or the Junior Subordinated Debentures) unless a reduction or elimination of such tax was available under an applicable United States tax treaty or such income was effectively connected with a trade or business carried on in the United States by such Non-United States Holder.